Thypoch 28mm f1.4 Product Shot on the Leica M11

 Thypoch 28mm f1.4 Sample Photos

 These are all shot on the M11, and for some of the street photos at night, I’m using the Viltrox Z2 flash and a Tiffen ProMist 1/4 filter.
 If you see any shots with that magical glow, this Tiffen ProMist filter is why.
-I use this lens a lot, so I experiment with a lot of different configurations.
+I use this lens a lot, so I experiment with many different configurations.

 Note: A lot of the metadata will say I’m using a Leica lens, I’m not; it’s just the way the M11 works.
-You have to pick a lens for it to be able to guess your aperture and give you digital image stabilization.
+You have to pick a lens for it to guess your aperture and provide digital image stabilization.

 Comments